BloomTech-Labs/Job-Funnel-ds-API/README.md

 - Ensure that your code conforms to our existing code conventions and test coverage.
 - Include the relevant issue number, if applicable.
 - You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+# Current and Future Project Status

+## Current

+See [architecture.md](./architecture.md) for details on the current project state.

+There is not currently any code coverage.

+## Future

+### Top Priorities

+#### Implement lda17

+No models are currently available on the /search endpoint.
+This is somewhat unacceptable - using the models to improve search is a crucial part of the project.
+There is a hacky start to an implementation on the `ds-Data/serve-models` and `ds-API/skills` branches, which serves the models over the `ds-Data` utility API, and provides a _/check\_fresh_ to reload the models if they're more than an hour out of date.
+These should now be in the notebooks folder of master instead of in this obscure branch no one knew about.

+Note that model results should be provided via the `relevance` parameter on jobs returned from the API's `/search` endpoint.

+#### Investigate best methods of sharing models

+In the aforementioned hacky methodology, the models are shared between `ds-Data` and `ds-API` over HTTP.
+This is _not_ a good way of doing this.
+Amazon EFS is likely the simplest solution, but further investigation may be warranted.

+#### Add more scrapers

+### Important Changes

+- Improve API efficiency
+	- Currently, the API gets a list of results, then iterates through each to get the details.
+This is an artifact of prior API design (where full details were not returned by /search), and is inefficient.
+Rebuild the queries to fix this.
+- Implement Hireability score
+	- One of the primary value points of the project, the hireability score is a value that assesses how relevant a job is to Lambda graduates, based on a classification model trained on historical grads (and what jobs they found).
+	- If you can't get data from Lambda, might want to scrape LinkedIn for people associated with Lambda School, and what jobs they have.
+- Add tests
+	- There's not currently any test coverage.

+### Minor Fixes

+- The `quickhire-api-dev` CodePipeline does not automatically pull changes from GitHub.
+You have to manually release changes.

 ### Attribution